jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 # Logging (`Utilities_x.logging_x`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

 TidalPy's compiled code logs through [spdlog](https://github.com/gabime/spdlog), wrapped thinly in Cython so Python can configure and write to the same logger.
 A single named logger, `"TidalPy"`, is created at package startup and shared by every compiled extension.

-The reason this needs a module of its own rather than Python's `logging` is that most of the code producing the messages runs in C++, often with the interpreter lock released.
-A warning raised from inside a radial solve cannot call back into Python to log itself, so the logging has to live on the C++ side, and the Python entry points exist so that Cython and Python code in the new backend reach the same sinks rather than a parallel set.
+Most of the code producing the messages runs in C++, often with the interpreter lock released, so a warning raised inside a radial solve cannot call back into Python's `logging`.
+The logging therefore lives on the C++ side, and the Python entry points let Cython and Python code reach the same sinks.

 ```
 TidalPy.__init__